spygirl2349/cse341-movies/README.md

 x-- Delete swagger-output.json file and regenerate x----Test CRUD on swagger x-- update .rest file to include movies (updated) and users testing

+-- Have swagger show 500 error when validation fails --